yoonix/yoonix.github.io/content/blog/red-hat-source-changes.md

 The 'fix' was to MANUALLY DISABLE THE LOCK MANAGER AND START IT BY HAND WHEN THE OTHER SYSTEM CRASHED.
 All that time, all that money, to simply replace a poorly performing NFS server with one that I had to manage by hand and we still had no high availability to speak of.

 Yeah, this is Red Hat.
 And this was long before IBM was involved.
 I dread calling Red Hat support because I know I'm going to waste time, potentially be insulted, and probably not get the root problem actually addressed.
+What does this have to do with the recent changes?
+Absolutely nothing, I just thought you should know.

 I may be nearly 20 years late to the party but hello Ubuntu!